danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

             plt.xticks(rotation=45)  # Rotate labels if needed for readability plt.show()

 Now let's define a function called *calculate_stats* which will calculate Quarterly Return Statistics based on Year and Year % Return.
-Similar to what we did using SQL queries, we want to find the Lowest, Highest, Average, Median and Variance of Quarterly Returns for each Year.
+Like what we did using SQL queries, we want to find the Lowest, Highest, Average, Median and Variance of Quarterly Returns for each Year.
 We use the built-in *groupby* and *agg* functions we can apply to dataframes to achieve this.
 It requires a return dataframe, security class type and period type as input parameters and returns a statistics dataframe.

         def calculate_stats(df_ret, security_class, period):